-Two hours of lecture and two two-hour laboratories.
+Three hours of lecture and one two-hour laboratory.
 Four credits.

 110-Medical Procedure

 Methods of cleaning, preparing, and sterilizing medical instruments are emphasized; standard trays are prepared for medical and surgical treatment procedures.

 203-Microbiology

 This course provides a broad survey of microbiology of the human body as related to health and disease and also a bacteriological study of the more common pathogenic and non-pathogenic organisms.
 Sanitary control of water and dairy products is studied.